-A "no cheque" creditor voucher should be prepared to charge the investment amount to the general ledger fund.
+A "no cheque" "direct banking transaction" creditor voucher should be prepared to charge the investment amount to the general ledger fund.

 Details of the investment should also be recorded in the investment register.

 Investment with the HSBC bank money market